Shapira Scroll: In Germany

 On 24 September 1878, Shapira sent copies to Konstantin Schlottmann, who had wrongly authenticated Shapira's Moabite forgeries in 1870.
 Schlottmann consulted with Franz Delitzsch and then denounced the scroll as a fabrication.
-Delitzch published separately in his journal Saat auf Hoffnung in 1880, calling it a fake.
+Delitzsch published separately in his journal Saat auf Hoffnung in 1880, calling it a fake.

 On 9 May 1883, Shapira wrote a ten-page letter to Hermann Strack, saying he'd trust Strack's judgement over his own with regard to the scroll's authenticity.
 Strack replied on 27 May, declaring "that it was not worth [Shapira]'s while to bring such an evident forgery to Europe."
 Also in May 1883, Shapira showed one piece of the manuscript to Paul Schröder, then the German consul in Beirut, for a short time in poor light; he refused to authenticate it without longer study of all the fragments.

 In June 1883, perhaps having revised the text, Shapira brought the scroll to Germany in an attempt to sell it to the Royal Library of Berlin.
-Karl Richard Lepsius, then the Library's keeper, convened a symposium of leading Bible scholars in Berlin (Lepsius himself, Eduard Sachau, Eberhard Schrader, August Dillmann, Adolf Erman, and Moritz Steinschneider), to evaluate the scroll on July 10; these unanimously declared it a fake after a 90-minute inspection.
+Karl Richard Lepsius, then the Library's keeper, convened a symposium of leading Bible scholars in Berlin (Lepsius himself, Eduard Sachau, Eberhard Schrader, August Dillmann, Adolf Erman, and Moritz Steinschneider) to evaluate the scroll on July 10; these unanimously declared it a fake after a 90-minute inspection.
 In a separate German analysis in the first week of July, published August 14, Hermann Guthe and Eduard Meyer concluded the scroll was a forgery; Theodor Nöldeke and Emil Friedrich Kautzsch were said to agree.
 Shapira also showed the scroll to Strack in person, whose view did not change.
 The Royal Library offered to buy it at a lower price, to enable German students to study the forger's technique; Shapira took it to London instead.
 The German scholars did not publicize their findings, and other experts' conclusions were reached independently.